 Unfortunately, at this time OFX does not offer transfers from South Africa, but WorldRemit, TransferWise, and CurrencyFair do.

-CurrencyFair is likely to be the least expensive, with WorldRemit our top choice into North America and TransferWise our top pick into Australasia and Europe simply because of their relative strengths service wise in those areas.
+CurrencyFair is likely to be the least expensive, with WorldRemit our top choice into North America and TransferWise our top pick into Australasia and Europe simply because of their relative strengths (like physical offices) in those areas.

 From UK to South Africa

-For cash transfers “in minutes” to South Africa from the UK, WorldRemit is a very competitive option (you’ll pay about £9 GBP for sending 300 GBP).
+For cash transfers “in minutes” to South Africa from the UK, WorldRemit is a very competitive option.
 Remitly comes a close second, but the free transfers you can get from WorldRemit (see table below) make them an easy recommendation.

-For your large and extra large transfers (above £5000 GBP / R100,000 ZAR) XE and OFX offer similar rates but OFX has a physical office in London which make this an easy pick for superior customer service.
+For your large and extra large transfers (above £5000 GBP / R100,000 ZAR) its is hard to beat OFX especially with its customer support people in London and 24/7 telephone service.